TheWidlarzGroup/react-native-video/README.md

 The docs for this prop are incomplete and will be updated as each option is investigated and tested.

+#### alternativeAudioSource
+Sets the audio to be played with the video, as an alternative.
+Use this if you have trouble selecting another audio track on iOS.
+You can pass an asset loaded via require or an object with a uri, as in `source`.

+Platforms: iOS

 ##### Asset loaded via require